 Your team has a strong knowledge of your firm’s brand promise and they work hard to introduce prospects to the advantages of working with your firm.
 What if you were able to provide them with numerical data from your existing clients to support that promise.
 When you optimize your clients’ experience by listening to them, your business development team knows what matters most (to the majority of your clients), and they have hard data to prove it.

-Your clients will be talking to each other about your firm’s consistent brand delivery and how much they enjoy working with your team.
-This increased brand awareness in your industry lets your business development and/or sales team focus on macro-level strategy including cross-selling opportunities which increase depth of relationship with the client and drive increase share of wallet.
+Your clients will talk to each other about your firm's consistent brand delivery and how much they enjoy working with your team.
+Increased brand awareness lets your business development and/or sales team focus on macro-level strategy.
+This includes cross-selling opportunities that increase the depth of relationship with the client and drive increased share-of-wallet.

 Chief Financial Officers:

-Yes.
 Optimizing your clients’ experience will get your CFO excited too.
-I’m not saying your CFO only cares about profits, but I think it is fair to say it’s in the top two.
+I’m not saying your CFO only cares about profits, but I think it’s near the top.
 When your team is focused on what is most valuable to clients based directly on what clients are telling the firm, invoices will be paid more promptly, there will be fewer write-offs, and more robust contracts as well as increased share of wallet.
-This outcome is confirmed by a study by PricewaterhouseCoopers (PwC) which reports that 73% of those responding said that their experience working with a firm is key to their brand loyalty decisions.
+This outcome is confirmed by a study by PricewaterhouseCoopers (PwC) which reports 73% of those responding said that their experience working with a firm is key to their brand loyalty decisions.

 The data speaks for itself